 If needed, you can delete your Microsoft Teams integration from SecurityCoach.
 To delete the integration, follow the steps below:

-- Log in to your KMSAT console.
+- Log in to your KSAT console.

 - Navigate to SecurityCoach > Setup.